StanfordVL/sail-blog-new-post/_posts/2021-10-01-retrieval-based-NLP.md

 challenging “negative” passages.
-By converging to a high coverage of positive passages and by effectively sampling hard negatives, ColBERT-QA improves retrieval Success@20 by more than **5**-, **5**-, and **12**-point gains on Open-NaturalQuestions, Open-TriviaQA, and Open-SQuAD, and thus greatly improves downstream answer match.
+By converging to a high coverage of positive passages and by effectively sampling hard negatives, ColBERT-QA improves retrieval Success@20 by more than **5**-, **5**-, and **12**-point gains on the open-domain QA settings of NaturalQuestions, TriviaQA, and SQuAD, and thus greatly improves downstream answer match.

 A more sophisticated version of the Open-QA task is **multi-hop reasoning**,